Frequently Asked Questions about Service Dogs

 Q: What should I do when I see a service dog?

 A: Ignore them!
 Please!
 The environments we take our dogs into are already incredibly distracting.
-Service dogs work very hard to remain focused on their partners needs, and we actually practice ignoring people doing things like talking in baby-talk, whistling, gasping, and offering our dogs food.
-So it really helps make the dog’s job easier if you refrain from doing anything to get break their attention from their partner.
+Service dogs work very hard to remain focused on their partners' needs.
+We practice ignoring people doing things like talking in baby-talk, whistling, gasping, and offering our dogs food.
+You can help make the dog’s job easier if you refrain from doing anything to break their attention from their partner.

 Q: How can you tell if it’s actually a service dog?